ThoughtWorksInc/key-member-tile/README.md

 run " jive-sdk build add-on --apphosting="jive" " # creation of extension.zip to be uploaded to jive.
 How to use the tile:

-Select the members along with their roles and save.
+Add links with the background image urls and save
 View the configured data on Tile View.